-WILLIAMSBURG, Ky.
-(BP) – Tuition rates will be cut 57 percent at the University of the Cumberlands for the 2018-2019 academic year under a plan known as
+WILLIAMSBURG Ky.
+(BP) – Tuition rates will be cut 57 percent at the University of the Cumberlands for the 2018-2019 academic year under a plan known as "The Cumberlands Commitment."

 Leaders at the university believe that lowering tuition to levels competitive with Kentucky's state-funded universities will result in a major increase in enrollment to offset the reduced tuition.